 Lindenia Orchid Prints.
 Iconographie des Orchidees.
-Jean Linden Iconic Orchid Hunter!
+Jean Linden Orchid Hunter!

-Lindenia… HORIZONTALS… Anne Hall Antique Prints is pleased to offer Lindenia Orchid Prints, Antique Lithographs, by Jean Linden and published in Belgium circa 1885.
+Lindenia HORIZONTALS plates.
+Antique Lithographs, by Jean Linden and published in Belgium circa 1885.
 Hand finished color lithographs that are absolutely gorgeous!
 Each color seen was applied with a separate key stoned limestone plate called a lithograph.
 They lithographs were printed in colors.
 Each color used it’s own lithograph.
 This was a very laborious antique printing method.
 Then the chromolithograph was finished generally with water coloring, gum Arabic, or egg white (albumen).
-Each old print measures about 10 1/2 high x 13 1/2 wide.
+Each antique print measures about 10 1/2 high x 13 1/2 wide.
 Click here to contact us.

-Lindenia Orchid Prints.
-VERTICALS.
+Lindenia orchid prints: VERTICALS.
 Published in Belgium c.1885 of varieties of orchids.
 Coming from Iconographie des Orchidees These are hand finished color lithographs that are bold and clean.
 Each color seen was applied with key stoned limestone plates called lithographs.
 This was a very laborious antique printing method.
 Then finished generally with water coloring or gum Arabic, etc. accentuations by hand.
 Each old print measures about 10 1/2 wide x 13 1/2 high.
 Click here to contact us.